janschupke/nerdboard/_PRP/archive/README.md

 - Tile Categories and Sidebar Grouping: Tiles in the sidebar are now grouped by category (Weather, Time, Macroeconomics, Finance).
 Each group has a title and separator, with no extra containers or icons.
 Sidebar item size, padding, and hotkey functionality are unchanged.
 This improves navigation and discoverability for users.

+- Dragboard Separation and Modular Dashboard: The Dragboard is now a standalone, modular dashboard framework.
+All interactions with Dragboard are routed through its public interface, ensuring a stable, predictable user experience and enabling easy integration or extraction as a reusable library.
+Sidebar and other features are fully decoupled from Dragboard internals, and documentation is updated to reflect the new interface and usage.